davidhozic/discord-advertisement-framework/docs/source/classes.rst

 =====================
 Classes
 =====================
-This page contains infomation about any classes that can be used in the framework.
+This page contains information about any classes that can be used in the framework.

 Guilds (Servers)